3 things homebuyers should never say to a Realtor

 Saying a home will be a primary residence when it will really be a vacation home or a rental is just asking for trouble.
 For starters, if you have a mortgage on another property, it's going to show up on the credit check.

-Also, many lenders now require you to sign an affidavit saying the mortgage is being obtained for a primary residence or that you won't be renting the property.
+Also, many mortgage lenders now require you to sign an affidavit saying the mortgage is being obtained for a primary residence or that you won't be renting the property.

 But that doesn't stop some people from being untruthful about these situations--even in popular vacation and rental locales.